 An algal bloom like this could ruin a day at the beach.

 Rules about manure handling and fertilization rates vary widely between countries and US states.
-Some areas limit the number of animals that a farm can have in order to prevent over-fertilization.
-Some areas provide monetary subsidies to farmers to cover the cost of manure transportation.
-Some areas limit how much and when manure can be applied to crop land.
+Some areas limit the number of animals that a farm can have to prevent over-fertilization.
+Some areas provide financial subsidies to farmers to cover the cost of manure transportation.
+Some areas limit how much and when manure can be applied to cropland.

-We didn’t see the stables because of strict hygiene and bio-security standards.
+We didn’t see the stables because of strict hygiene and biosecurity standards.
 The pigs are kept in high densities and there is risk that visitors could introduce a virus or bacteria that could sicken the animals.
-Workers are required to go though an intense disinfecting process when they enter and leave the stables to minimize the risk of disease transmission.
+Workers are required to go through an intense disinfecting process when they enter and leave the stables to minimize the risk of disease transmission.